Meet the band...

 Dan Moffett - Tenor Saxophone

 Dan Moffett is an active and in demand saxophonist on the Chicago music scene.
 A versatile performer, Dan is at home in a variety of musical styles, including jazz, funk, rock, blues, & classical music.
-Dan has toured and performed with an extensive list of artists, including the classic 60's rock band The Buckinghams, the Illinois Symphony Orchestra, California Transit Authority featuring Chicago founding member & Rock & Roll Hall Fame inductee Danny Seraphine & Grammy Award Winner/Chicago alum Bill Champlin, Motown legend & Rock & Roll Hall of Fame inductee Martha Reeves and the Vandellas, Rock & Roll Hall of Famers Little Anthony & The Imperials, Memphis Music Hall of Fame members The Box Tops, recording legend Lou Christie, Chicago's own Blooze Brothers Band, & the House Band at Buddy Guy's Legends.
-Various other artists Dan has shared the stage with include the Ides of March, the Shadows of Knight, New Colony Six, the Cryan' Shames, Jay and the Americans, the Grass Roots, Herman's Hermits, Felix Cavaliere of the Rascals, & Chuck Negron of Three Dog Night.
+Dan has toured and performed with an extensive list of artists, including the classic 60's rock band The Buckinghams, the Illinois Symphony Orchestra, California Transit Authority featuring Chicago founding member & Rock & Roll Hall Fame inductee Danny Seraphine & Grammy Award Winner/Chicago alum Bill Champlin, Motown legend & Rock & Roll Hall of Fame inductee Martha Reeves and the Vandellas, Rock & Roll Hall of Famers Little Anthony & The Imperials, Memphis Music Hall of Fame members The Box Tops, recording legend Lou Christie, Rock & Roll Hall of Famers the Rascals, Chicago's own Blooze Brothers Band, & the House Band at Buddy Guy's Legends.
+Various other artists Dan has shared the stage with include the Ides of March, the Shadows of Knight, New Colony Six, the Cryan' Shames, Jay and the Americans, the Grass Roots, Herman's Hermits, & Chuck Negron of Three Dog Night.
 Dan leads his own small jazz ensemble the Swing Collective, and he is also frequently called on to sub with numerous jazz, rock, and blues bands in and around Chicago.
 When he's not performing, Dan has a strong passion for teaching as well.
-For the past 22 years Dan has been a band director and a private woodwind instructor in the Chicago suburbs.
+For over 20 years Dan has been a band director in the Chicago suburbs.
 Dan currently teaches instrumental music at Komarek District 94 in North Riverside.
 Dan also currently serves as adjunct professor of saxophone at Benedictine University (Lisle campus).
 Dan is on the artist roster for Conn-Selmer, Inc. and is proud to be an Artist-Endorser for Selmer saxophones (selmer.com).
-Dan holds a Bachelors & Masters Degree in Music from the University of Illinois at Urbana/Champaign.
+Dan holds Bachelors & Masters Degrees in Music Education from the University of Illinois at Urbana/Champaign.
 For more info visit danmoffett.com

 Ed Enright - Baritone Saxophone